techno-tim/techno-tim.github.io/_posts/2022-10-01-secret-encryuption-sops.md

 ## Flux

 If you're thinking of doing GitOps with Flux, you can [check out my video on this topic](https://www.youtube.com/watch?v=PFLimPh5-wo) or see my [documentation](https://docs.technotim.live/posts/flux-devops-gitops/).
-Flux do in cluster decryption and fully automating decryption of secrets.
+You can do cluster decryption and fully automate decryption of secrets.

 In cluster decryption with Flux